RC Airplane World flight school

 Generally speaking, spare parts for foam RTFs are quite cheap - much cheaper than parts for a balsa/ply plane.

-If you buy an rc airplane that doesn't have a good back-up of parts behind it you're in for some potentially dodgy repairs that could seriously impede the safety and performance of your plane, post-crash.
+If you buy an rc airplane that doesn't have a good back-up of parts behind it then you're in for some potentially dodgy repairs that could seriously impede the safety and performance of your plane, post-crash.

 If you've got a local hobby store, the best thing you can do is pop along and have a chat.
 My website will give you all the info you need to understand what you should be buying, but talking face to face with an rc enthusiast is better.
 And helping support your LHS is the right thing to do - many many rc shops have gone out of business in recent times due to low profit margins and tough competition.

 But beware!
 There are some unscrupulous shop owners out there who are interested in nothing more than getting hold of your hard-earned cash - they might not have your best interests at heart when it comes to you actually learning to fly.
 Selling a newbie something expensive and completely unsuitable sadly happens from time to time.